5 Reasons To Foster A Cat Or Kitten

 1. Fostering Saves Lives

-It isn’t possible for shelters to save every cat in need.
-They need more space, more money, and more help.
-With fosters, however, shelters can maximize the number of animals they save.
+Shelters cannot save every cat in need.
+They need more space, money, and help.
+However, with fosters, shelters can maximize the number of animals they save.

 Fostering frees up kennel space and makes room for more animals.
 It also gives animals that otherwise wouldn’t be ready for adoption (like tiny kittens, cats with medical issues, or cats that need more socialization) more time and a better shot at adoption.
 The bottom line is, without fosters, more cats would be euthanized and fewer cats would be rescued.
-When you foster a cat or kitten, not only do you help save that cat’s life, you also save the life of a cat that takes their place at the shelter.
+When you foster a cat or kitten, you help save that cat’s life and the life of a cat that takes their place at the shelter.

 2. Valuable Socialization

 As much as shelter workers love the animals in their care, there’s only so much they can do within the confines of a shelter setting.
-The cats greatly outnumber staff and volunteers, and it’s impossible to give every homeless animal the individual attention they need to truly thrive.
-Fosters, however, have opportunities to give their foster babies personalized care.
+The cats vastly outnumber staff and volunteers, and it’s impossible to give every homeless animal the individual attention they need to thrive truly.
+Fosters, however, have opportunities to provide their foster babies personalized care.

 foster a cat

-They can work with an individual cat every day to help them get used to living in a home environment.
-Because so many shelter cats come in as strays, being comfortable with humans is an invaluable skill that they’ll need to get adopted.
+Fosters can work with individual cats every day to help them get used to living in a home environment.
+Because so many shelter cats come in as strays, being comfortable with humans is an invaluable skill they’ll need to get adopted.
 Without fosters, many cats suffer without proper socialization or attention.

 3. Less Stress

 A lack of socialization is only one of the downfalls of living in a shelter.
 Whether the shelter is cage-free, plays cat-friendly music, or enlists help from an army of volunteers, shelter life is always stressful.
-There are so many people coming and going, strange smells, unfamiliar animals, and scary sounds.
-Cats are naturally skittish to begin with, and living in a shelter is too often a stressful experience.
+So many people are coming and going, strange smells, unfamiliar animals, and scary sounds.
+Cats are naturally skittish, and living in a shelter is too often a stressful experience.

-The daily stress can cause normally social cats to become aggressive or reclusive, which hurts their chances of getting adopted.
-It also doesn’t help those former strays that are just starting to learn what it means to be around humans.
+The daily stress can cause typically social cats to become aggressive or reclusive, which hurts their chances of getting adopted.
+It also doesn’t help those former strays just starting to learn what it means to be around humans.
 In the safety of a foster home, cats have a chance to decompress and relax before moving on.

 foster a cat